rjohnson2590/backbone-tutorials/Tutorial.md

         response.render('another-thing');
     }

-There are two different places where we could make the decision on what HTML to render by examining the same variable&rsquo;s value.
+There are two different places where we could make the decision on what HTML to render by examining the same variable's value.
 Is one better than the other?
-That&rsquo;s a matter of opinion.
-What&rsquo;s less controversial is that you **don&rsquo;t** want to have a mix of logic in different places.
-If your project is putting lots of logic in the templates, you don&rsquo;t want to add a new page and have its display logic in the route handler or visa versa because your teammates (or yourself in a week&rsquo;s time) won&rsquo;t know where to look.
+That's a matter of opinion.
+What's less controversial is that you **don't** want to have a mix of logic in different places.
+If your project is putting lots of logic in the templates, you don't want to add a new page and have its display logic in the route handler or visa versa because your teammates (or yourself in a week's time) won't know where to look.

 This problem becomes much more pronounced when we consider that sites these days deal with many different kinds of *data*.
-If we&rsquo;re Twitter, there&rsquo;s users, tweets, followers, lists etc. If we&rsquo;re a photosharing site such as Flickr or Instagram then there&rsquo;s going to be users and images as some of the most important data stored, and there&rsquo;s tags on the images that can be used to search.
-Essentially any website you&rsquo;ll be using has some kind of data that needs to be recorded in a database, loaded from the server to the client, displayed by rendering HTML, and then modified using the UI of the site, which we can look at as a reversal of the same path back from the DOM down to the server.
+If we're Twitter, there's users, tweets, followers, lists etc. If we're a photosharing site such as Flickr or Instagram then there's going to be users and images as some of the most important data stored, and there's tags on the images that can be used to search.
+Essentially any website you'll be using has some kind of data that needs to be recorded in a database, loaded from the server to the client, displayed by rendering HTML, and then modified using the UI of the site, which we can look at as a reversal of the same path back from the DOM down to the server.

 For each kind of data, tweets, users, images, etc. that entire pipeline of

     server <===> client code <===> DOM

 needs to be handled.
-There&rsquo;s many possibilities for **how** you organize the code that creates this pipeline, though, and potentially a lot of duplicated code when trying to create a framework that works for all the kinds of data in your application.
+There's many possibilities for **how** you organize the code that creates this pipeline, though, and potentially a lot of duplicated code when trying to create a framework that works for all the kinds of data in your application.
 This is where the concept of *separation of concerns* comes in.
-We&rsquo;re going to further divide the central &ldquo;client code&rdquo; part of our diagram into two components: the *model* and the *view*, which means our diagram is going to instead look like
+We're going to further divide the central "client code" part of our diagram into two components: the *model* and the *view*, which means our diagram is going to instead look like

     server <===> model <===> view <===> DOM

 where the *model* is the part that contains **a particular piece of data** on the client side (a tweet, an image, a user profile) and controls syncing the client and server data together, and the *view* is the part that creates the HTML for display the data **and** handles UI actions that will modify the data in the model.

 If we divide things this way, the job of knowing how to write our code gets a bit simpler.
-If we&rsquo;re writing code that&rsquo;s syncing data with the server, that needs to go into our &ldquo;model&rdquo; code for that type of data.
-If we&rsquo;re writing code that&rsquo;s building the user interface dynamically from data, such as a list of tweets, then that needs to go in our &ldquo;view&rdquo; code.
+If we're writing code that's syncing data with the server, that needs to go into our "model" code for that type of data.
+If we're writing code that's building the user interface dynamically from data, such as a list of tweets, then that needs to go in our "view" code.

-Of course, there&rsquo;s going to be a lot of replication if we perform this model/view division for all the data in our web app and we **certainly** don&rsquo;t want to write a new framework for each application we work on.
+Of course, there's going to be a lot of replication if we perform this model/view division for all the data in our web app and we **certainly** don't want to write a new framework for each application we work on.
 We also need to write the glue code that allows the server to communicate with the models, the models communicate with the views, and the views communicate with the DOM.
 This is where Backbone comes in.

 Backbone is a library that comes with pre-defined model and view classes that you can easily customize for your particular application, with built in code and techniques to keep the models and views in sync with each other.
 As such, Backbone actually has a lot of the tedious code to setup this model/view dichotomy written once and for all, leaving you to worry about the specifics of your application and not the general problem of separating concerns.
-B

-In this tutorial, we&rsquo;ll be covering how to use Backbone for applications.
-We&rsquo;ll be covering how to
+In this tutorial, we'll be covering how to use Backbone for applications.
+We'll be covering how to
 -   extend Backbone models
 -   extend Backbone views
 -   connect views to models